 With most trips nowadays, we try to get to our destination as fast as possible, and we’ve got a big to-do list for when we get there.
 Great American Road Trips are different: The journey is more important than the destination, and a big to-do list is a strategic mistake.
 The key to finding the rural Americana and back-roads charm you seek is to take it slowly, embrace detours, and be open to spontaneous adventures.
-Sure, you can suss out a few must-dos ahead of time—one or two of the country’s best landmarks, parks, burger joints, ice cream parlors, or drive-in movie theaters might lie in or near your intended path—but for most of the trip you’ll want to follow your nose and see what you stumble upon.
+Sure, you can suss out a few must-dos ahead of time, but for most of the trip you’ll want to follow your nose and see what you stumble upon.

 Here are my personal road rules to make getting there more than half the fun:

 Leave the Interstate.
 Take the secondary and tertiary roads.
 Leave strip malls and fast-food chains behind and seek out the mom-and-pop coffee shops and small-town community goings-on.
 When you see a sign that says “27 Miles to the Best Apple Pie You’ve Ever Had,” follow it.

 Talk to strangers.

 There are plenty of road-trip apps.
 Don’t use them.
 Ask for directions and recommendations from the waitress in the diner, the farmer at the farmstand, and the other people you meet in the towns you pass through—or the fellow travelers you meet around the motel pool.

 Embrace the kitsch (and the history).